-1. The aim of the NSP is to prepare selected CAF, international, military, and public sector leaders for future strategic responsibilities within a complex and ambiguous global security environment.
+1. The aim of the NSP is to prepare selected CAF, international military and public sector leaders for future strategic responsibilities within a complex and ambiguous global security environment.
 The NSP is a professional programme offered by CFC as a series of courses designed to be conducted at the graduate level.
-Information regarding the pursuit of a Master of Public Administration (MPA) degree in conjunction with the NSP can be found at Annex A.